 Opening times are listed here

 Rigging and access to the water: adhere to the social distancing principle of 2 metres separation.
 If somebody in the adjacent berth is rigging their boat at the same time, come to an arrangement with them whereby you can both do this safely.
-At this time the Government guidance to be followed allows groups of up to six people, adhering to the 2 metre separation guideline.
+At this time the Government guidance to be followed allows groups of six people or two households, adhering to the 2 metre separation guideline.
 Larger gatherings are not permitted and this must be observed in the boat park.